Wing (South Park): Plot

 Upon hearing that Token has won a contest that will allow him to sing at a Colorado beauty pageant and receive $200, Stan, Cartman, Kyle and Kenny decide to set up the "Super Awesome Talent Agency" and obtain 10% of his earnings by becoming his agents.
-They lose him to Creative Artists Agency, however, only to land a singer named Wing, who is the wife of the City Wok owner, Tuong Lu Kim.
+However, they lose Token to Creative Artists Agency, only to land a singer named Wing, who is the wife of the City Wok owner, Tuong Lu Kim.
 Recently smuggled into the United States by the Triads, Wing has been set to audition for American Idol, and the boys agree to bring her to Los Angeles for the competition.
-This venture does not go as planned, and the boys instead enter her into The Contender, a television series about boxing.
-Sylvester Stallone is impressed with her singing, even as she is beaten, and gives her a chance to sing at his son's wedding, which will give the boys a 10% share of $4000.
+This venture does not go as planned, and the boys instead enter Wing into The Contender, a television series about boxing.
+Sylvester Stallone is impressed with her singing, even as she is beaten, and gives Wing a chance to sing at his son's wedding, which will give the boys a 10% share of $4,000.

 However, by this time, Wing has been kidnapped by the Triads for not paying the $10,000 owed to them for getting her into the States.
 The boys go after Wing to get back their client.
 Both the Triads and the boys are unaware of the other's intentions; the boys mistake the Triads for the Creative Artists Agency, the agency that stole Token, while the Triads think the boys are a rival group.
 In a shootout at the Triads' headquarters, Kenny is killed, and Kyle inadvertently manages to kill two Triad guards.
 Stan concludes with a monologue about how Wing is a human being and that people's lives should not be sold as commodities which makes the boys and the Triads realize that their businesses are dirty and exploit the hopes of others.
 They all decide to quit and go to listen to Wing sing at the wedding, only to find Token waiting tables, trying to earn enough money to get back home as CAA did nothing for him, much to Cartman's delight.